OutSystems/docs-support/src/enterprise/maintenance/migrate-db-clone.md

 delete from ossys_Parameter where name = 'OutSystems.SystemComponents.Users.AuthenticationEncryptKey';
 delete from ossys_Parameter where name = 'OutSystems.SystemComponents.Users.HashKey';
 delete from ossys_Parameter where name = 'LifetTime.FallbackAuthToken';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.AllowIdPAuthOnly';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.Claims.Username';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.isActive';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.LoginClient.ClientId';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.LoginClient.NativeClientId';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.LoginClient.WebClientId';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.Scopes';
+delete from ossys_Parameter where name = 'OutSystems.IdentityService.ServiceUrl';
 ```

 #### Clean up the configuration of mobile apps